Parameter Invariance Analysis of Moment Equations Using Dulmage-Mendelsohn Decomposition: Introduction

 The governing equation for stochastic chemical reactions is the chemical master equation (CME), an infinite-dimensional linear differential equation for a discrete-state Markov process that poses challenges for sensitivity and invariance analysis \cite{mcquarrie1967, gillespie1992}.
 To address this, various numerical methods were proposed to evaluate the sensitivity of the density distributions of the copy numbers using the Fisher information matrix (FIM), employing Monte Carlo simulations or model approximations \cite{gunawan2005,komorowski2011}.
-Meanwhile, moment-based approaches are amenable to analytic or algebraic characterization of stationary moments based on the moment equation \cite{gillespie2001, sakurai2018} and enabled rigorous analysis of invariant moments for a certain class of biomolecular networks.
-A notable example is the antithetic integral feedback (AIF) network, where the stationary mean copy numbers can be explicitly given in terms of biochemical parameters, allowing the theoretically guaranteed design of perfect adaptation for stochastic chemical reactions \cite{AIF2016}.
-However, no existing methods achieve both (i) a mathematically rigorous analysis of parameter invariance and (ii) general applicability to arbitrary chemical reaction networks for stochastic systems.
-This motivates the development of a systematic approach for analyzing parameter invariance in stochastic chemical systems that can rigorously address these limitations.
+Meanwhile, moment-based approaches are amenable to analytic or algebraic characterization of stationary moments based on the moment equation \cite{sakurai2018, sakurai2022, khammash2022} and enabled rigorous analysis of invariant moments for a certain class of biomolecular networks.
+A notable advancement in this direction is the mathematical characterization of the antithetic integral feedback (AIF) network~\cite{AIF2016} as a system that achieves maximal robust perfect adaptation (MaxRPA), a property in which the stationary moments are robust to all but two parameter perturbations~\cite{gupta2022}.
+Yet, a general framework is still lacking for systematically identifying stationary moments that remain invariant under arbitrary parameter perturbations.
+Addressing this gap is essential for advancing the theoretical understanding of homeostasis beyond known motifs.